vfmd/vfmd-spec/doc/specification.md

         1. Nested item 1

-When we match the first line against the _ordered list starter pattern_, the matching substring for the parenthesized subexpression is obtained as <code>1. </code> (i.e. the number '1', followed by a dot, followed by a single _space_ character).
+When we match the first line against the [ordered list starter pattern], the matching substring for the parenthesized subexpression is obtained as <code style="whitespace: pre;">1. </code> (i.e. the number '1', followed by a dot, followed by a single [space] character).
 The _ordered-list-starter-string-length_ is therefore 3.
 Also, the _ordered list starting number_ is identified as the number '1'.

 The 1<sup>st</sup>, 3<sup>rd</sup>, 8<sup>th</sup> and 10<sup>th</sup>
-lines in the _block-element line sequence_ match the _ordered list starter pattern_, but only the 1<sup>st</sup>, 3<sup>rd</sup> and
-8<sup>th</sup> lines are such that the first 3 characters of the line include _non-space_ characters.
+lines in the [block-element line sequence] match the _ordered list starter pattern_, but only the 1<sup>st</sup>, 3<sup>rd</sup> and 8<sup>th</sup> lines are such that the first 3 characters of the line include [non-space] characters.
 So only the 1<sup>st</sup>, 3<sup>rd</sup> and 8<sup>th</sup> lines are are _ordered list item start lines_.
 Therefore, there are three _ordered list item line sequences_ in the above example, as follows:

- 1. The _lines_ 1 and 2 form the first _ordered list item line sequence_
+ 1. The lines 1 and 2 form the first _ordered list item line sequence_
- 2. The _lines_ 3-7 form the second _ordered list item line sequence_
+ 2. The lines 3-7 form the second _ordered list item line sequence_
- 3. The _lines_ 8-10 form the third and last _ordered list item line
+ 3. The lines 8-10 form the third and last _ordered list item line sequence_
-    sequence_

 Each _ordered list item line sequence_ is then processed to obtain the _ordered-list-item-processed line sequence_.
-When we treat each _ordered-list-item-processed line sequence_ as an _input line sequence_, we can recognize nested block elements in it.
+When we treat each _ordered-list-item-processed line sequence_ as an [input line sequence], we can recognize nested block elements in it.

 The first _ordered list item line sequence_ looks like: